patoi/retry/README.md

 Retry request if response is an Error (Timeout, Network, etc. - except `AbortError`) or `Response.status` is 500 or greater.

+DO NOT USE retry() with Promise.{all, allSettled, any, ...}, because it causes sequential requests.

 Handles `AbortError`: if request aborted, no more retries, throws `AbortError` immediately.

 See tests for more: [examples](test.ts)